cirept/salesforceToolbar/README.md

 ~5. **A 'url no longer exists' page will appear.**<br>
 ![Error Page](https://github.com/cirept/salesforceToolbar/raw/master/assets/css/images/errorImage.png)<br>
 It's okay!
-The email was sent successfully!~
+The email was sent successfully!~<br>

 ~6.
 Close the tab.~

-7. DONE!
+5. DONE!
 You will be redirected to the launch.

 ---